-- 3.1 Develop our capacity and capability for data analysis and insight to unlock intelligence about the workforce, and the context of social work and social care practice. - 3.2 Work with our partnerships and networks to promote a collaborative working environment to enable transformation and improvement. - 3.3 Work collaboratively with Health and Social Care Workforce regulators and the Regulation and Quality Improvement Authority (RQIA), using our data and insights to inform, improve and enhance service user safety and experience of social work and social care workforce and services. - 3.4 Influence the recognition of the value and contribution the social work and social care workforce make to society.
+- 3.1 Develop our capacity and capability for data analysis and insight to unlock intelligence about the workforce, and the context of social work and social care practice. - 3.2 Work with our partnerships and networks to promote a collaborative working environment to enable transformation and improvement. - 3.3 Work collaboratively with Health and Social Care Workforce regulators and the Regulation and Quality Improvement Authority (RQIA), using our data and insights to inform, improve and enhance service user safety and experience of social work and social care workforce and services. - 3.4 Influence the recognition of the value and contribution the social work and social care workforce make to society. - 3.5 Promote careers in social work and social care that reflects the diversity of our communities.

-- Workforce data and intelligence improves understanding of the role and value of social work and social care and informs the development of policy and strategy. - The contribution of social work and social care is recognised and valued by those who engage in the services they provide.
+- Workforce data and intelligence improves understanding of the role and value of social work and social care and informs the development of policy and strategy. - The contribution of social work and social care is recognised and valued by those who engage in the services they provide. - There is greater diversity in the social work and social care workforce. - A more stable and sustainable workforce exists across both social work and social care.